fonoster/routr/docs/concepts.md

 <br>

 Yes, you can have double Agents, or Agents that exist in a multi-domain setup.
 All you need to do is include the domain in the Agent's `spec.domain[*]` list.
 In the example before, john can send or receive calls from both domains, while the rest of the Agents are only allowed to call within the domain.

-Perhaps, could this "double agent" be the operator at a remote office?

 ### Single Domain Example